-- Verifying health records completeness and accuracy and proper entry into computer systems. - Utilizing computer applications to assemble and analyze patient data. - Coding diagnoses and procedures for reimbursement and research. - · Compiling and maintaining registry data. - · Maintaining quality control of health records. - Assuring patient privacy and data security.
+- Verifying health records completeness and accuracy and proper entry into computer systems. - Utilizing computer applications to assemble and analyze patient data. - Coding diagnoses and procedures for reimbursement and research. - Compiling and maintaining registry data. - Assuring patient privacy and data security.